 He excreted just over 500mg.
 The presenter concluded that supplementing anything over the RDA of 60mg therefore has no health benefit.
 This is such bad science.

 Why?
-Because many nutrients required by the body, except fuel such as glucose which is burned for energy, or protein, which is broken down into amino acids to build cells, are excreted above a basic threshold.
+Because many nutrients required by the body, except fuel such as glucose which is burned for energy, or Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of…, which is broken down into Amino acids are commonly known as the building blocks of protein.
+There are 20 standard amino acids from which almost all proteins are made.
+Nine… to build cells, are excreted above a basic threshold.
 So, if you measure how much water you take in in a day, and how much you excrete, it will be roughly the same.
-Or how much calcium you eat and how much you excrete.
+Or how much What it does: Promotes a healthy heart, clots blood, promotes healthy nerves, contracts muscles, improves skin, bone and dental health, relieves aching muscles and bones,… you eat and how much you excrete.
 But this doesn’t mean you don’t need it.
 All this proves is that the nutrient is well absorbed.
 (Nothing is excreted in urine if it isn’t absorbed into the blood, which circulates nutrients to cells.)

 The BBC experiment is a classic example of bad science, firstly, because we don’t know how much the doctor consumed, and secondly, because of its wrong assumption that excreting something means it has no benefit on the way through.
 Taking the first point, let’s take a guess that the doctor consumed 100mg – the average intake.
 If a person ate 100mg and supplemented 450mg, that’s a total of 550mg.
 They would be expected to excrete pretty much the same amount, less about 50mg.
 Why?